Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-cask-Maintainer-Guide.md

 If in doubt, ask another cask maintainer on GitHub or Slack.

-Note that unlike in formulae, casks do not consider the `sha256` stanza as meaningful security measure as maintainers cannot realistically check them for authenticity.
+Note that unlike formulae, casks do not consider the `sha256` stanza to be a meaningful security measure as maintainers cannot realistically check them for authenticity.
 Casks download from upstream; if a malicious actor compromised a URL, they could just as well compromise a version and make it look like an update.

 ## Merging

 ### Approvals

-PRs in the cask repositories should must have at least one approval from a user with write access before they can be merged.

-Ideally, this approval will come from another maintainer.
-If necessary, however, a maintainer can self-approve one of their PRs using the `self-approve` GitHub Actions workflow to satisfy this requirement.
+Most PRs in the cask repositories are simple version bumps that don't necessarily need another maintainer's approval.
+However, GitHub will not allow a PR to be merged without at least one approving review.
+To bypass this requirement if necessary, a maintainer can self-approve one of their PRs using the `self-approve` GitHub Actions workflow to satisfy this requirement.
 To trigger a self-approval, navigate to the ["Self-approve a Pull Request" section of the Actions tab](https://github.com/Homebrew/homebrew-cask/actions/workflows/self-approve.yml), click on "Run workflow", enter the PR number and click "Run workflow".